ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Authentik.md

     c.
 Expand `Applications` on the left

     d.
-Click `Providers`
+Click `Applications`

     e.
-Create a new `Proxy Provider`
+Click `Create with Provider`

     f.
 Give it the same name as the application (such as Sonarr)

     g.
-Select `Forward auth (single application)`
+Select the Provider Type of `Proxy Provider`

     h.
-Set the `External host` to the URL of the application (such as `sonarr.< domain >`)
+Select `Forward auth (single application)` and configure any other settings

     i.
+Set the `External host` to the URL of the application (such as `https://sonarr.< domain >`)

-Click finish
+    j.
+Click through the menus, customizing what you want, and finish

-6. Configure an Application
+6. Configure an Application Outpost

     a.
 Do a-c (above in step 5) again

     b.
-Click `Applications`
+Click `Outposts` and then `Create`

     c.
-Create a new Application with its name, slug (lowercase name for it), and select the provider created for the application

-    d.
-Click `Create` and now you should have Authentik in front of the application!

-7. Configure an Application Outpost

-    a.
-Do a-c (above in step 6) again

-    b.
-Click `Outposts`

-    c.
 Give it a name, the `type` is `Proxy` and integration should be the `Local Docker connection`

     d.
-Select the application you created in step 6 to associate it to
+Select the application you created in step 5 to associate it to

+    e.
+Expand `Advanced settings`

     :::tip